-Field Description Add Log Entry [button] Use to enter information to appear in the sample log report that cannot be recorded automatically through the application.
-Click the button again to enter multiple log entries.
+Selections Description Add Log Entry [button] Use to enter information to appear in the sample log report that can- not be recorded automatically through the application.
+Click the but- ton again to enter multiple log entries.
 Analysis/ Calibration/ Message [check box] Select the logs to display.
-Report [button] Click to select print destination and report start date.
-For fields and tons on page buttons not listed in this table, see Common Fields and But - 2 - 3 .
+For fields and buttons not listed in this table, see Common Fields and

+Buttons on page 2 - 3.